Casino Dealer

 Do casinos have the responsibility to "cut someone off" if he's showing signs of compulsive or destructive gambling behavior, and does it actually happen in practice?

-Asked by scarmo about 12 years ago
+Asked by scarmo over 12 years ago

 I know there are grey areas here.
 This is up to people at a higher pay grade than me.
 If the management deems the person to be too inebriated, they will usually escort them to their room.
 If it was up to me, I wouldn't let someone blow money when they know not what they're doing!!